MicrosoftDocs/Viva/Viva/goals/copilot-intro.md

 - Assign the Microsoft 365 group that contains all Germany users to the group policy.
 - Set the group policy to OFF (disabled).

-For detailed information about controlling access using VFAM, including cmdlet syntax, see [Microsoft Viva - Feature access management](../feature-access-management.md).
+For detailed information about controlling access using VFAM, including cmdlet syntax, see [Control access to features in Viva](../feature-access-management.md).

 ### Configure access to Copilot by using VFAM PowerShell cmdlets